ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 ----------------

 Now we need to install and configure PostgreSQL.
-ClarityNLP uses Postgres for job control and for storing OMOP vocabulary files.
-Perhaps the easiest option for installing Postgres on MacOSX is to download and install `Postgres.app <https://postgresapp.com/>`_, which takes care of most of the setup and configuration for you.
+ClarityNLP uses Postgres for job control and for storing OMOP vocabulary and concept data.

+**[MacOS]** Perhaps the easiest option for installing Postgres on MacOSX is to download and install
+`Postgres.app <https://postgresapp.com/>`_, which takes care of most of the setup and configuration for you.
 If you do not have access to a hosted Postgres server, download the .dmg file from the Postgres.app website, run the